Patching – St John

 The church is mostly C13, starting probably with the north tower.
 There are many complexities in its development, including the possibility that an aisle may have been intended.
 It is heavily restored.

 Patching was until 1282 a chapelry of West Tarring (VCH 6(1) p190), which was the centre of the Archbishops of Canterbury’s peculiar.
 The church is at the northern edge of the village on the Downs.
 Though it is mentioned in Domesday Book (2, 8), nothing today is earlier than the C13.
 The tower, at the north east angle of the nave, has arches on all but the north side.
 Its lower stage has clasping buttresses and a narrow north lancet without scoinsons, so it is early C13, like the east and west arches.
 These have chamfered inner orders, resting on shafts on the responds, and roll-moulded outer orders, though the south one was altered in the C19.
 The smaller western arch now leading to a vestry is smaller and not aligned with the eastern one.
 This, together with the lack of an arch to the north, argues conclusively against the suggestion that the tower was ever at the crossing of a cruciform church (BE p293).
 An axial-tower plan, with a nave and chancel smaller than the present ones (VCH 6(1) p191), might seem preferable, but the east and west arches seem too small and the purpose of the south one would be unexplained.
+Sir Stephen Glynne at his visit in1857 discerned evidence of a former aisle (SRS 101 p215) though this seems very speculative today.
 The Sharp Collection (1805) and Burrell Collection drawings show the tower then had a low upper stage with a pyramid spire.
 The present chancel arch is off-centre and squeezed against the tower.
 It is C19, but its position is probably unchanged, though the nave may have been widened in the early C18 (see below).